Vseslav1/yandex_market_diplom/Readme.md

 Docker containerization has been completed.

-All tests are structured with an Page Object Model patern
+All tests are structured with an Page Object Model pattern

 ## Tehnologies